Through the Sales Pipe

 Access to RFP data, contract revisions, marketing materials and customer data is the key to increasing productivity.

-Document management systems are increasingly used by sales and customer service teams to manage the continuous and often overwhelming flow of content and data into an entry-level CRM.
+Enterprise content management systems are increasingly used by sales and customer service teams to manage the continuous and often overwhelming flow of content and data into an entry-level CRM.

 With anytime, anywhere access from mobile devices, teams now have access to the same critical information – always relevant, updated and timely.
 Gone are the days of administrative roadblocks like endless email chains of RFP responses, trying to schedule multiple meetings to refresh contracts, handing out old versions of sales materials and putting customers on hold so you can “check the file.”